BenediktBurger/snlo-helper/README.md

 ## Installation

-Install it executing `pip install -e .` in this folder or via `pip install git+https://git.rwth-aachen.de/nloqo/snlo-helper.git` to download it in the background and install it.
+Install it executing `pip install -e .` in this folder or via `pip install snlo-helper` to download it in the background and install it.

 ## Usage